Work in 2071: a creative adventure

-Discussions about how the future workplace looks and works have consumed the past six months.
+Conversations about how the future workplace looks and operates have consumed the past six months.
 Our world is upside down, everyone has questions about what follows – and, more importantly, everyone wants a say.

 But we’re not interested in the here and now – we want to broaden that brief and think about the world of work in years and years.
 So we asked four creatives to time-travel (literally or metaphorically) 50 years into the future and report back what they find.